 With eCommerce, videos help customers see things where they would otherwise need to go to the store.
 You can show how a product works, what it looks like in action, or what clothes look like in motion.
 Product videos will help you stand out from the competition and entice your customers to make a purchase.

 6. Get Seen on Social Media

 Social media is one of the best ways to increase your brand awareness organically.
 If you create well-liked videos, it becomes an easy way for customers to share your information with others.
-Consider embedding your videos on your website while also making them easily shareable on platforms like Facebook and Instagram.
+Consider embedding your videos on your website while also making them easily shareable on platforms like Facebook (which loves video!) and Instagram.